decorative image for blog showing centos cheat sheet

 An incredibly useful tool that allows you to examine the content of packets on a network interface matching a Boolean expression.
 This includes such information as handshakes between two devices, logins to sites, server traffic, UDP traffic, requests to printers, but more importantly it can detect traffic going to sketchy destinations or from unknown sources.
 Has a GUI version known as Wireshark.

-With CentOS 7 left as the only community-supported CentOS version, many teams are looking for their next Enterprise Linux distribution.
-In our 2022 Decision Maker's Guide to Enterprise Linux, our experts look at the top distributions available today, and which ones will provide the most stable and dependable experience going forward.
+In our Decision Maker's Guide to Enterprise Linux, our experts look at the top distributions available today, and which ones will provide the most stable and dependable experience going forward.

 Grab Your Free Copy